Chichester – St Mary, Rumboldswyke

 Until 1866 it consisted only of a nave and chancel.
 The fabric is C11 and though no original window remains, the Sharpe Collection drawing (1804) shows a narrow round-headed north doorway.
-The material is mixed flint and rubble work, including re-used Roman brick _ before 1866 there is said to have been more (Fisher p168).
+The material is mixed flint and rubble work, including re-used Roman brick, of which there is said to have been more before the restoration of 1866 (Fisher p168).
 The quoins are large and the walls are only about 2ft thick (Taylor and Taylor p525).
-There are thus grounds for placing the work before the Conquest, though the presence of herringbone masonry in the chancel (which was never extended) is less certain evidence.
-The plain round-headed chancel arch is built of large blocks of stone and it lacks through-stones.
-Though C11, it is too broad for a pre-Conquest date to be likely.
-J Tavenor-Perry’s claim (in Mundy (ed) p66) that a chancel arch of Roman brick was removed around 1890 stems from confusion with Westhampnett.
+These would be grounds for placing the work before the Conquest, but there are stronger reasons for dating the whole structure to rather later in the C11.
+These include herringbone masonry in the chancel (which was never extended), whilst the plain round-headed chancel arch is built of large blocks of stone and it lacks through-stones.
+Though clearly C11, its breadth argues against a pre-Conquest date.
+J Tavenor-Perry’s claim (in Mundy (ed) p66) that a chancel arch of Roman brick was removed around 1890 must stem from confusion with Westhampnett.

-(image) Early C13 alterations included lancets and a large pointed and chamfered recess of uncertain purpose in the north wall of the chancel, which was adapted in the C19 as the entrance to a vestry.
+Early C13 alterations included lancets and a large pointed and chamfered recess of uncertain purpose in the north wall of the chancel, which was adapted in the C19 as the entrance to a vestry.
 The almost round head of the east lancet, in particular, confirms an early C13 date, though the form of the rere-arches of the nave lancets, which are not concentric, though they lack proper scoinsons, might suggest a date a little later in the century.
-Unusually, there is only one east lancet, possibly because it directly replaces an earlier one.
+Unusually, the chancel has only one east lancet, possibly because it directly replaces an earlier one.
 Of the two in the south chancel, the western one is a lowside.
 A plan of the church before the vestry was built (SAC 21 p40) does not show any north lancets, though a smaller reset one in the arch that now leads to the vestry, said to have come from there, may still have been concealed at the time when the plan was made.
-The nave also has lancets (only one on the south side) and a continuous roll-moulded pointed south doorway.
-The Burrell Collection drawing (1785) shows a segment-headed west doorway and a large pointed window below a boarded bell-turret with a pyramid cap.
+The nave also has lancets (only one on the south side and, as the Sharpe drawing shows, also on the north side) and a continuous roll-moulded pointed south doorway.
+The Burrell Collection drawing (1785) shows also a segment-headed west doorway and a large pointed window below a boarded bell-turret with a pyramid cap.
 The last is probably co-aeval with the visible main roof timbers, which look C14 or C15, though some have been repaired.
 Otherwise, the nave roof is plastered.

 In 1866-67 G M Hills added a north aisle in C13 style (B 25 p136), re-using the original north west quoins of the nave.
 The capitals of the arcade have curious wavy ornamentation.
-Hills also replaced the chancel roof with the present panelled one and provided a pair of west lancets with a stone belfry above.
+Hills also replaced the chancel roof with the present panelled one and provided a pair of west lancets with a stone bellcote above in place of the customary boarded belfry on the Sharpe drawing.
 In 1884 (CDK 1884 pt 2 p155) the vestry and organ chamber were added, entered through a double arch that derives from those at Boxgrove and is set in the north recess in the chancel.

-After it was made redundant, the church was adapted as the offices of the then diocesan architects, C Mercer.
+After it was made redundant, the church was adapted as the offices of the then diocesan architects, C Mercer and opened in 2002.
 The alterations included a steel mezzanine floor, which is suspended from the nave roof timbers.
-This is a remarkable testimony to the strength of the surviving timbers and is designed to be fully reversable should the (image) church ever be needed for its original purpose again.
+This is a remarkable testimony to the strength of the surviving timbers and is designed to be fully reversible should the church ever be needed for its original purpose again.
 The practice of Clive Mercer has now been merged to form HMDW Architects Limited which continues to use the church.

 Font: (Now gone) C19 with a plain round bowl.